 SunLife Sun Life Financial Inc.

 Sun Life is Canada’s first major insurance company to offer coverage for medical cannabis to those with group benefits plans.
-Starting March 1, plan administrators can add medicinal marijuana coverage to extended health care plans.
+Starting March 1, plan administrators can add medicinal cannabis coverage to extended health care plans.

 It’s a sign that mainstream attitudes are opening up to cannabis’s medicinal applications.
 But for consumers who are currently using it to treat ailments and symptoms, getting reimbursed for medical cannabis is not just a matter of saving up receipts and filing a claim through your group benefits plan.